 Individuals may select from the following airlines to reach Rajasthan – Go Air, IndiGo, Air India, Jet Airways and Spicejet.
 Furthermore, they can book flights to the following airports - Jaipur International Airport, Maharana Pratap Airport, Jodhpur Airport, Jaisalmer Airport, Bikaner Airport or Kota Airport – depending upon their itineraries and tour packages.

 For those traveling from abroad, Jaipur International Airport is the only exclusive airport that serves international destinations.
 It is an efficient and well-connected airport, located in the suburb of Sanganer, a mere 13 km away from Jaipur city centre.
 As the state’s largest airport, it has been bestowed with many honours such as ‘world's best airport’ in 2015.
 Upon arrival, one can select from a bus, autorickshaw, train, taxi or car rental to reach their desired destination.
+Check out the best places to visit in Rajasthan and plan your travel ltinerary accordingly

 If cost is your priority and time is on your side, you may want to consider train travel.
 Rajasthan is well connected by rail to all the major cities in India.
 However, the duration may vary depending upon the point of departure and point of destination.
 For instance, if you’re travelling from New Delhi to Jaipur, the train duration will be approximately 4.5-5.5 hours.
 However, if you’re traveling from Mumbai to Jodhpur, the train duration is as long as 16 hours.
 Hence, train travel can be extremely exhausting for those seeking quick commutes.